OpenFAST/openfast/docs/source/testing/regression_test.rst

     # Compile and install
     make install

-    # Execute the full test suite with 4 processes
+    # Execute the full test suite with 4 concurrent processes
     ctest -j4

 Configure with CMake and a given executable